 - MRI: Combining a powerful magnet, radio signals and a computer to obtain intricate pictures of the uterus and surrounding organs.

 We also ask every woman we see whether or not she wants to preserve her fertility and/or her uterus.
 These considerations are very important in determining which treatments we will recommend.
 We aim for the best treatment outcome with the most minimal surgical procedure if indicated, in order to insure the highest patient satisfaction.

 Following your evaluation, we will openly discuss all treatment options available to you.
 Treatments may involve medical management, non-surgical solutions, or minimally invasive or standard surgery.

 If periods are irregular due to obesity, a weight management specialist on our team can help you manage your weight, improve your nutrition and increase your exercise fitness.

 If surgical intervention is warranted, our specialists are experts in many minimally invasive procedures.
 We routinely treat complex cases, and are experienced in performing surgery on women with complex medical problems.

 Once we have examined the uterus with the hysteroscope, we can insert slender instruments through a separate channel to remove fibroids or other abnormal growths.
 These include fibroids and endometrial polyps (areas of overgrowth in the uterine lining).Tissue that remains after miscarriage can also trigger bleeding and may be removed hysteroscopically.
 Operative hysteroscopy is an outpatient procedure that is brief, requires only one to two days for recovery and is associated with minimal post-operative pain.

 When fibroids are too numerous or large, sometimes they must be removed in an open surgical procedure, through a bikini-line incision.
-The advantage is that the uterus can be repaired in layers, making it as strong as possible for subsequent pregnancies.
+With the training of our minimally invasive gynecologic surgeons, an abdominal approach is rarely required.

 Other options can end excessive bleeding without removing the uterus in older women or in younger women who do not want children.